Yossef-Altore/online-shop/README.md

 # online-shop
 * the project still in proccess
-* not responsive yet to mobile
+* responsive for mobile up to 900px

 1- you will need to run npm install in main folder
 2- run npm install in client